 Basted with margarine and sprinkled with white sugar, Pinoy hotcakes are often sold at streetside stalls on markets, near schools and other densely-populated areas.

-In case you wish to try one at home, here’s the receipe.
+In case you wish to try one at home — or start a small street food business — here’s the receipe.

 - 4 cups all-purpose flour